flowonyx/staticHandler/README.md

 Basically, `staticHandler.NewFileOnlyHandler(root, stripPrefix)` returns an http.Handler.
 The `stripPrefix` parameter is the string prefix you want to strip off when serving requests.
 You can leave it as an empty string if you don't want to strip any prefix.

-Also of note, is that it will look for a custom error page when there is an error (generally 404.html).
-If it is not there, it will serve an ugly "404: Not Found" message.
+Also of note, is that it will look for a custom error page when there is an error ({error code}.html).
+It also allows setting the HTML for each error code through the `SetErrorPage` function.
+You can also set the `ErrorPageHandler` to a custom function for serving error pages.